rymeskar/distributed-hash-table/docs/Containarization.md

 Color control characters are weirdly encoded on Linux.
 Thus, it is recommended to:

 If you are using WebHostBuilder.CreateDefault setting ASPNETCORE_LOGGING__CONSOLE__DISABLECOLORS environment variable to true would disable colors too.

+## Local Image Repository
+Tumbled here, was looking for info on doing that, ssi, using local image from local docker registry for a deployment in Docker for Mac K8s.

+Find out that simply adding imagePullPolicy: Never do the trick.

 ## Future Readings
 [Helm](https://helm.sh/) helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.